ShaggyDude/turborepo-shadcn-nextjs/docs/muse-overview.md

 3. **Human review and refinement:**  🧑‍💻🤝 Developers bring the final 20%: expert review, complex business logic, security, optimization—and the creative spark that only people provide.
 AI automates the rote; _humans deliver the magic_.

 4. **Automated, spec-driven QA:**  ✅ Playwright takes those BDD specs and rigorously tests the real app.
-Fast feedback, no regressions, and true test coverage—your process is iterative, evidence-driven, and fun, not a drag.
+Fast feedback, no regressions, and true test coverage—your process is iterative, evidence-driven, and fun.

 5. **Repeat—or advance:**  🔁 Learn from test outcomes and real user data.
 Anything needing refinement cycles back for AI/human improvement.
 Completed features paves the way for the next opportunity.
 Always moving forward, always adaptive.